 Our Level 2 securities were priced by a pricing vendor.
-The pricing vendor utilizes the most recent observable market information in pricing these securities or, if specific prices are not available for these securities, use of other observable inputs like market transactions involving comparable securities.
-The fair value of our certificates of deposit is based on market prices for identical assets.
+The pricing vendor utilizes the most recent observable market information in pricing these securities or, if specific prices are not available for these securities, other observable inputs like market transactions involving comparable securities are used.